Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs

 Endpoints of intervals can be positioned at arbitrary real numbers.
-For the purpose of the algorithm, we want to work with drawings of limited resolutions.
+For the purpose of the algorithm, we want to work with representations drawn in limited resolution.
 For a given instance of the bounded representation problem, we want to find a lower bound for the required resolution such that this instance is solvable if and only if it is solvable in this limited resolution.

 More precisely, we want to represent all intervals so that their endpoints correspond to points on some grid.
-For a value $\eps = {1 \over K} > 0$ where $K$ is an integer, the $\eps$-grid is the set of points $\{k\eps : k \in \mathbb Z\}$.\footnote{If $\eps$ would not be of a form $1 \over K$, then the grid could not contain both left and right endpoints of the intervals.
+For a value $\eps = {1 \over K} > 0$, where $K$ is an integer, the $\eps$-grid is the set of points $\{k\eps : k \in \mathbb Z\}$.\footnote{If $\eps$ was not of the form $1 \over K$, then the grid could not contain both left and right endpoints of the intervals.
 We reserve $K$ for the value $1 \over \eps$ in this paper.} For a given instance of \brep, we ask which value of $\eps$ ensures that we can construct a representation having all endpoints on the $\eps$-grid.
 So the value of $\eps$ is the resolution of the drawing.